underscorefunk/build-apps-with-rust/src/ui/conditional_display_and_the_show_macro.md

 }
 ```

-This looks like it shoul work, but it doesn't.
+This looks like it should work, but it doesn't.

 Rust's compiler is smart.
 It's very smart.
 It wants to make sure that we don't leave memory allocated that isn't being used.
 To make sure that unused variables are freed up safely it follows a rule.

->Any variables used in a scope (encapsulasted with curly braces `{`...`}`) will have their memory freed (Rust's compiler calls this Dropping) at the end of the scope.
+>Any variables used in a scope (encapsulated with curly braces `{`...`}`) will have their memory freed (Rust's compiler calls this Dropping) at the end of the scope.
 Variables used in the scope are those moved into it or allocated/defined in it.
 The only values left are those written as the last statement in the scope, which is the evaluated value of the whole scope/code block.

 Here's what's happening in secret.